tanbrian/azure-django-starter/README.md

 requirements.txt
 ```

 `azurecasts/` contains global settings and project configuration in `settings.py`.
-Additional Jinja2 environment configuration, which is required for `django-comressor` to work, is done in `jinja2.py`. `azurecasts/urls.py` has project-wide root level routing.
+Additional Jinja2 environment configuration, which is required for `django-compressor` to work, is done in `jinja2.py`. `azurecasts/urls.py` has project-wide root level routing.

 `build/` is *not* part of the repository, but is created automatically by `django-compressor` when running the local development server or by running `python manage.py compress`.
 This directory contains the SCSS files compiled into CSS, and minified CSS/JS.

 `common/` contains templates and stylesheets that don't really belong to a particular app, For example, the template and styles for the home page or navigation bar go into the `common/` assets.

 `sites/` and `videos/` are mostly empty apps.
 Static file organization is done as the Django documentation recommends.
 Directories originally named `templates` are named `jinja2` in order for the Jinja2 template engine to find them.
-The `scss` and `js` directories containing the actual static assets are doubly nested within the app with `app_name/static/app_name/scss` so that each app's static assets are namespaced, which prevents accidently overwriting other files that are named the same.
+The `scss` and `js` directories containing the actual static assets are doubly nested within the app with `app_name/static/app_name/scss` so that each app's static assets are namespaced, which prevents accidentally overwriting other files that are named the same.
 This structure will be the same for every app.

 `.env` file contains per-environment configuration and `requirements.txt` contains the necessary package dependencies.